 I see the same animal in the same location every day.
 Do you want me to submit a sighting every time that I see it?

-What if I find an old, empty turtle shell or a snake skin?
+What if I find an empty turtle shell or a snake skin?

 Old body parts should be reported.
-Take lots of photos of the top, bottom and face (if a snake skin).
+Take lots of photos of the top, bottom and face if it’s a snake skin.
 This will help experts identify the species.
 Remember that the Endangered Species Act prohibits the keeping of any dead endangered or threatened species, including body parts such as a turtle shell.

 I counted eight of the same species in one small area.
 Should that be reported as eight sightings?

-No. If you see many of the same species in one general location they should be submitted as one record.
-You will have the option to indicate the number of individuals sighted in your submission.
-The exception to this rule is with species at risk, whose exact coordinates is very important and should be counted as individual records.
+No. If you see many of the same species in one general location they should be submitted as a single record.
+You will have the option to indicate the number of individuals sighted.
+The exception to this rule is with species at risk, whose exact coordinates is critical and should be counted as individual records.

 At my neighbourhood pond, I heard three green frogs and one bullfrog, and I saw a snapping turtle.
 Can I submit this as one observation?

 No. You should report instances of multiple species seen at the same time and at the same location as individual submissions.
-In the example above, you would submit three reports using the app, online form or fill in three rows in the excel spreadsheet (i.e., one for each species).
+In the example above, you would submit three reports to the Herps of Ontario iNaturalist project (i.e., one for each species).
 The general rule is one submission per species per location per date.
-The app will help you submit many species at the same area in the same entry.

 I have observations from a previous year.
 Should I still submit it?